anhpham-econ/anhpham-econ.github.io/README.md

 Anh has expertise in econometric modelling using nationally representative household-based longitudinal surveys and large-scale administrative datasets.
 Prior to joining the Healthy Cities Group, she was a [visiting lecturer](teaching.md) at the [School of Economics](https://economics.adelaide.edu.au/) at University of Adelaide after completing a [PhD in Economics](education.md#post-graduate-degrees) in 2016.

 Here is her [CV](papers/Anh_Pham_CV.pdf) and [Google Scholar](https://scholar.google.com.au/citations?hl=en&user=C71OJdIAAAAJ) page.
 For recent working papers and publications, please see [Research](research.md).
-If you would like a copy of the paper, please drop Anh an email at ngoc.t.pham@adelaide.edu.au.
+If you would like a copy of the paper, please drop Anh an email at anhpham.econ@gmail.com.

 # Research opportunities
 - *The 2020 Adelaide Summer Research Scholarship (ASRS) program* is now opening for [applications](https://scholarships.adelaide.edu.au/Scholarships/undergraduate/all-faculties/adelaide-summer-research-scholarships).
 The deadline is 18 September 2020.